pseudopulse/ChaoticSkills/README.md

 Thermal Blast (Primary) - Agile.
 Ignite.
 Fire dual flamethrowers for 600% damage.

+Constructor Pylon (Special) - Place a stationary device that produces clones of it's targets periodically.
+Clones inherit your items.

 ## Mercenary
 Fluoresence (Secondary) - Agile.
 Tether enemies, dragging them towards you and repeatedly strike them for 15% damage.
 50% slow on self when active.